aleskin/dji_tello_lib/README.md

 - Port 8890: Local port for receiving responses
 - Port 8891: Receiving state/telemetry information
 - Port 8888: Reserved for direct file transfers

+### Command Processing Pipeline

+1. User enters command in the interactive shell
+2. Command is parsed and split into individual commands if separated by semicolons
+3. Each command is matched against available command handlers
+4. Command handlers validate parameters and convert them to appropriate formats
+5. Corresponding Tello struct methods are called
+6. Command results are displayed to the user

 ### Telemetry and Response Handling